analusis/analusis.github.io/_projects/2023-04-10-gda-casestudy2.md

 The data is not original.
 It is supplied by a third-party.

 ##### Comprehensive
 Some of the data provided is missing responses by participants.
-Additionally, the data only contains approximately two months of data.
+Additionally, the data only contains approximately one month of data.
 Trend insights could be affected in that there is not enough data over time to analyze or develop a clear picture of usage.

 ##### Current
 The data is not current and has not been updated since 2016.
 Additionally, the data provided by the case study scenario only contains data from 4/12/2016-5/12/2016.